-Polyeco Contemporary Art Initiative PCAI was founded in 2014 by Mr. Athanasios Polychronopoulos, Executive Chairman of Polyeco Group and Director of PCAI, as a result of his genuine belief that art is the best tool to stimulate dialogue about critical environmental issues.
-It is a nonprofit cultural platform created in the context of Polyeco’s Corporate Social Responsibility, one of the leading Waste Management Companies in the world.
+Polyeco Contemporary Art Initiative PCAI was founded in 2014 by Athanasios Polychronopoulos, Executive Chairman of Polyeco Group, as a result of his genuine belief that art is the best tool to stimulate dialogue about critical environmental issues.
+It is a cultural organisation created in the context of Polyeco’s Corporate Social Responsibility, one of the leading toxic waste management companies in the world.

 The PCAI Collection is based on special commissions mainly of moving image art.
 PCAI provides visual artists with the means and resources to create an artwork inspired by urgent environmental issues in their broader relation to current sociocultural, economic, philosophical concerns; it invites artists to reflect on the concept of waste and related processes in a free and innovative way; to create art that challenges the limits of previous views and representations; to imagine new forms and use radical tactics while addressing our changing world.

 PCAI has been awarded on many occasions including the ISWA 2018 Conference in Kuala Lumpur, the Corporate Art Awards 2018 in the European Parliament in Brussels, the Bravo Sustainability Awards 2019 and the 2019 Corporate Responsibility Awards.

 Polyeco S.A. is the first integrated waste management and valorization industry in Greece, founded in 2001.

 A leader amongst the most prominent waste management companies in SE Europe, Polyeco has strong presence in the Balkans, CIS, Africa, Middle East, South America and the Pacific, implementing some of the most challenging and time critical waste management projects across the Globe.
 Experienced personnel always work closely with clients to tailor solutions that meet their business requirements and organization’s goals always in compliance with health, safety and environmental regulations.